 Environmental Racism is the disproportionate impact of hazardous environmental conditions on members of Black and Indigenous communities.
 It refers to how marginalized communities – populated primarily by low-income people of color – are burdened by a significantly higher number of hazardous waste sites, industrial plants, landfills and other harmful pollutants that adversely affect health outcomes and lower quality of life.

-Our first Film Program of 2021 explored Environmental Racism through the lens of three films, two features and one short, each uniquely equipped to deepen the conversation about these disproportionate impacts – and how affected communities are fighting back.
+Our first Film Program of 2021 explored Environmental Racism through the lens of three films -- two features and one short film -- each uniquely equipped to deepen the conversation about these disproportionate impacts, and how affected communities are fighting back.
 Collectively, they weave together the realities of environmental racism; exposing the entangled threads that have tied systems of power to land and water for generations, and what must be done to repair the damage done.

 The curation of this program was inspired by the work of Dr. Ingrid Waldron, author of the award-winning book-turned documentary, There’s Something in the Water: Environmental Racism in Indigenous and Black Communities.
 Dr. Waldron joined Dr. Jay Famiglietti on the Let’s Talk About Water Podcast in October to discuss environmental injustices in Black and Indigenous communities within Nova Scotia and science communication for Season 2, Episode 3: How Environmental Racism Pollutes Marginalized Communities.